 During my time at Plymouth, I learned that I had a hidden passion for Indian classical music.

 I started learning the sitar with an associate lecturer as a fresher three years ago and now consider it to be my secondary instrument, using it more than any other instrument as a trainee music therapist!
 I’m not sure that many courses can boast a sitar teacher!

 Inspired by this story?

 For more information about studying BA (Hons) Music please visit our BA (Hons) Music course page.
-For more information about our range of courses within the School of Humanities and Performing Art, please visit the school page.
+For more information about our range of courses within the School of Society and Culture, please visit the school page.